marcuse/pyopenkeyval/README.md

     result = okv.store('example', 'Hello, online key/value storage!')
     print result['read_only_key']

+To check if a key has a value, use the `in` keyword.
+Note that this will also cache the value if caching is activated.

+    if 'example' in p:
+         ...

 ### Deleting keys
 To delete a key, either set its value to '' or use the `del` keyword: